The Symmetric Difference Quotient

 This problem does not occur with the definition of derivative, since for that limit to exist the limits as h approaches zero from both sides must be equal.
 For the absolute value function the limit from the left is –1 and the limit from the right is +1 and therefore there is no limit and no derivative there.

-Since most functions we will consider are differentiable most of the time the SDQ and nDeriv is okay to use.
+Since most functions we will consider are differentiable, most of the time the SDQ and nDeriv are okay to use.

 This is an activity to see difference quotients graphically.
 Use a graphing calculator or a graphing program on a computer.
 One with a slider feature is better although I’ll also tell you how to use a calculator without this feature.